scg-code/scg-code/README.md

 ### 📫 Connect with Me
 Let's connect!
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/samuel-gifford/) I'm always open to new opportunities, collaborations, and discussions about technology and coding.

-I am Looking forward to the exciting journey ahead in the world of web development! 🚀
+I am looking forward to the exciting journey ahead in the world of web development! 🚀